erikandersson96/portfolio-project-four/README.md

 users can login/logout, see all of the recipes, edit or delete the recipes that they have created.

 ### HINT:
 **Remember that all links in this Readme does not open in a new tab.
-They open in the this window.
+They open in this window.
 I have added a "(link)" to remember you as a reader that "this is a link", so you easier can remember that each link opens in this window.**

-To visit What To Eat website please click this [link](https://whattoeat2022.herokuapp.com/) (link).

 ![Screenshot of Techsini mockup](/assets/readme/design/project-image.png)

+To visit `What To Eat` website please click this [link](https://whattoeat2022.herokuapp.com/) (link).

 ---